Academic Director, Adjunct Lecturer

 Leslie Rubinkowski is the author of Impersonating Elvis.
-A journalist, feature writer, and film critic, she teaches writing at the University of Pittsburgh.
+A journalist, feature writer, and film critic, she taught writing at the University of Pittsburgh.
 Her work has appeared in Harper's, Creative Nonfiction, and the Pittsburgh Post-Gazette.
 She was director of the news-editorial program at West Virginia University's School of Journalism and has lectured at the Poynter Institute and the Chautauqua Institution, among other places.
 Her essay "In the Woods" was named a Notable Essay in Best American Essays, 2001.

 Thomas French is the author of Zoo Story: Life in the Garden of Captives.
 His other books are Unanswered Cries, the chronicle of a murder case, and South of Heaven, which details a year in the life of a Florida high school.
 He is a former staff writer for the St. Petersburg Times, where he specialized in book length narrative series.
 He won the 1998 Pulitzer Prize for feature writing and a Sigma Delta Chi Award for Angels & Demons, a seven-part series about the murders of a mother and her two daughters.
 His work has been excerpted in America's Best Newspaper Writing.
 He is a writing fellow at the Poynter Institute and teaches reporting and writing there and at newsrooms around the world.
 He is on the faculty at the Indiana University School of Journalism.